dart-archive/pub-dartlang/app/doc/faq.markdown

 ### Why doesn't pub do ___?

 Probably because we haven't implemented yet.
 Pub is still under active development.
-If there are features you would like to see, go ahead and file a ticket.
+If there are features you would like to see, go ahead and [file a ticket][dart bug tracker].
 Please search and make sure it hasn't already been requested yet.
 If it has, star it so we know what things are important to users.

 Also, patches are more than welcome!
 Pub is [open source][] and we love outside contributions.
 Both the [client][] and [server][] are well-tested,